The Neustrowski-Watembach Family

 “It was a huge event when the French Marist priests started visiting.
-There was no presbytery and when the priest visited the Poles in Inglewood, he’d stay with the Neustrowski family.
-All the other Poles would gather in this one room for the service, so there must have been quite an overflow.
-My grandmother told me the children would all be up in the rafters and looked down on the parents while the priest talked to them.
+There was no presbytery and when the priest visited the Poles in Inglewood, he stayed with the Neustrowski family.
+All the Poles gathered in this one room for the service, so there must have been quite an overflow.
+My grandmother told me the children would all be up in the rafters and looked down on the parents while the priest talked.

 “On weekdays great-grandfather worked on the roads for the government and contracting, felling trees.
 He was known to be scrupulously honest.
 I found out that he later organised other Polish men to help him chop down 680 acres of standing bush at Ngaere, south of Stratford, for an English gentleman who refused to pay the correct amount.
 He thought the dumb ‘German’ wouldn’t know the difference between 600 acres and 680 acres so great-grandfather August took him to court.
 The Englishman ended up settling.”

-Below is another of the bush-felling groups that Vincent Meller worked with.
+Another of the bush-felling groups that Vincent Meller worked with.
 This time he is second from left.
-If anyone is able to identify any of the other people in these three photographs, we would appreciate it if you would let us know.
+If you can identify any of the other people in these three photographs, please let us know.

 One group of bush-fellers made page two of the taranaki herald on 8 March 1887: